Christmas Eve Preparations Guideline

 Keep youngsters entertained by laying out some craft materials and have them create last-minute cards for family and friends you are due to see that night or on Christmas Day – or make glittery reindeer food for Santa’s hungry sleigh-pullers.
 Visit Ed’s Grotto Things to Make page for ideas.

-Plan Christmas Eve television viewing – or indeed radio listening – and record the things you are likely to miss if you are going to church, hosting neighbours or popping out to visit family or friends.
+Plan Christmas Eve television viewing – or indeed radio listening – and record the things you are likely to miss amid the festivities.
 Tuning in to one of the wonderful services from King’s College, Cambridge might be or become a tradition.
 Maybe suggest a Christmas film those gathered at your house on Christmas Eve night can watch together.
 Visit our Top 30 Movies page or More Movies page for ideas.

 Write out your Christmas Day food plan, including menu, defrosting times, preparation times and cooking times.
 Also decide what might make it on to the breakfast table and evening buffet table.
 Keep it as your trusty guide for tomorrow.
 Turkey tips and more on our Food & Drink page.